Microspikes vs Crampons: Which is better?

 When to Use Them?

 The spikes on these winter footwear accessories are usually large enough to offer a noticeable improvement in traction on flat ground.
-However, as the slope increases in intensity, you might notice that your microspikes simply do not have enough “bite” to dig in sufficiently to keep you from slipping.
+However, as the slope increases in intensity, you might notice that your microspikes simply do not have enough “bite” to dig insufficiently to keep you from slipping.
 Thus, this footwear option is best used for flat, level, or only slightly undulating trails where ice and snow are expected.
 Furthermore, because they will add extra weight to your shoe, you should only use these bad boys when they are truly needed.
 Finding a product that can be conveniently tucked away into a pouch on the best hiking backpack will make it easy to slip them on and off depending on the given trail conditions.
+In General, when are going to pack for your next adventure, remember to bring a pair.

 How to Choose Winter Shoes?